Therizinosaurus: Forelimbs

-The first lower measured 8.23 cm tall and 8.53 cm wide and had two articulation surfaces on its lowermost end.
+The first lower (wrist bone) measured 8.23 cm tall and 8.53 cm wide and had two articulation surfaces on its lowermost end.
 The upper surface of this carpal was divided by a broad depression that formed the articulation of the carpus.
-On its inner side, it had a triangular-shaped outline that attached to the upper surface of metacarpal I, occupying a little bit less than the lateral side, which articulates to metacarpal II.
-These areas were separated by an oblique bony projection.
-The second lower carpal was smaller than the first one, measuring 5.6 cm tall and 5.93 cm wide.
-Its lower surface was flattened and the articular surface of the carpus extended from the first carpal to the second carpal over the articulation of the two bones.
+On its medial side, it was triangular in outline, and here it attached to the upper surface of the first metacarpal (hand bone).
+The second lower carpal was smaller than the first, measuring 5.6 cm tall and 5.93 cm wide.
+Its distal surface was flattened, and the articular surface of the carpus extended from the first carpal to the second carpal across the point where the two bones articulated.

-The I was 14.55 cm long and compared to the others it was more stockier.
+The first was 14.55 cm long and was more robust than the others.
 Its lateral side was broad, especially on the uppermost area; the inner border was thin and narrow.
 The upper articulation was configured into three parts.
-The lower articular surface was somewhat asymmetric and bent to the inner side from the left one, along with a wide and deep opening.
+The lower articular surface was asymmetric and bent to the inner side from the left one, along with a wide and deep opening.
 The total length of this metacarpal was larger than 2/3 the length of metacarpal III, which may have been a unique trait of Therizinosaurus.
-The metacarpal II measured 28.68 cm in length and was the most elongated and robust metacarpal.
+The second metacarpal measured 28.68 cm in length, and was the largest.
 It had an inclined, square-shaped, and flattened upper articulation.
 The articulation on the lower head had very symmetrical condyles, being divided by a broad, deep depression.
 The lateral connecting openings were poorly developed.
-The metacarpal III covered 19.16 cm in length and had a very thin shaft compared to the other metacarpals.
+The third metacarpal was 19.16 cm in length and had a very thin shaft compared to the others.
 Its upper articulation was divided into three parts.
 The lower articular head was asymmetrical with deep and broad openings.
-As in metacarpal II, the lateral connecting openings were poorly developed.
+As in the second metacarpal, the lateral connecting openings were poorly developed.